Bridging the mentoring gender gap

 For those who perhaps lack confidence, there are self-esteem benefits to be gained from the act of directly helping a colleague to advance their career.
 Working as a mentor can also help to develop skills such as those of management and leadership, which in turn will grow your confidence and potentially boost your own career.

 Mentoring is a tool you can use to build an inclusive environment.
 Studies have shown that organisations with more inclusive environments have higher employee engagement, higher levels of trust and deliver higher returns.

 Easily find a mentor that fits you

-Career Connections is the new ICAS career-mentoring platform.
-It enables relationships between ICAS Members, connecting prospective mentors and mentees, no matter where they are in the world, with the ability to message, set up and host either online or in-person meetings.
+ICAS Mentoring enables relationships between ICAS members, connecting prospective mentors and mentees, no matter where they are in the world, with the ability to message, set up and host either online or in-person meetings.